Dr. Liang Mao

 - Geography coursework meets Physical Science, Biologic Science, Social Science, International and Diversity requirements in General Education.
 Geography majors thus fulfill Department, College and University requirements simultaneously.

 - Our majors learn varied geographic techniques that are in demand in today’s job market.
-Classes are taught mostly in small rooms equipped with multimedia facilities, and in two computer laboratories where students do assignments in physical geography, medial geography, geospatial technologies and quantitative analysis.
+Classes are taught mostly in small rooms equipped with multimedia facilities, and in two computer laboratories where students do assignments in physical geography, medial geography, geospatial science, and quantitative analysis.

 - Upper division classes are small, allowing majors to interact with one another and the faculty.
 This facilitates seeking advice regarding your future plans, securing letters of recommendation, and learning about internships or other opportunities.